How to create a remote assessment

 - YouSeeU: integrated in all Brightspace courses.
 Waiting room and break-out rooms are available to have TAs welcome students and help them test and setup their connection (handy in case of short exams or oral checks and large student numbers).

 - Skype4Business: no recording available on Macs, no waiting room.
-Students cannot login.
+Students cannot login with NetID (which could help with the identity check)

 - MS Teams: Break-out rooms have become available.
 Students login using their netID.